simon-staal/Odyssey_C_Compiler/admin/log.md

 *Update_1*
 Updated the scope logic, a little wasteful but should work and I cba making it cleaner, now passing [**scoped_var.c**](../compiler_tests/local_var/scoped_var.c).
 Reworked the testing scripts to have 2 different scripts, [**test_single.sh**](../utility/test_single.sh) accomplishes what **run_test.sh** did previously (this is now a helper script), and [**test_dir.sh**](../utility/test_dir.sh) tests all testcases in a given directory, or every test if no directory is specified.
 We now pass every test in [**local_var**](../compiler_tests/local_var).

+*Update_2*
+Implemented while codegen, again the scope stuff is a bit unelegant but if they wanted me to care about having neat implementation they shouldn't just assess the functional correctness of the compile :).
+Updated ifElse to free the register used to evaluate the condition, previously would have it allocated for the remainder of the runtime of the program.
+With that our compiler works for all the basic features outlined in the spec (just waiting on kai to finish off some of the operators).
+Time for function calls!

 Building AST Correctly (last updated 14/03/2021)
 ------------------------------------------------